 Travel Basics – 2024 Qatar Grand Prix

-Start planning your trip to Qatar for the Formula 1 Qatar Grand Prix 2024 at Lusail Circuit.
-Advice about visas, weather, staying safe and money.
+Start planning your Formula 1 trip to the 2024 Qatar Grand Prix at Lusail Circuit.
+Advice about visas, weather, staying safe and money in Qatar.

 After a one-year absence in 2022, the Qatar Grand Prix returned to the Formula 1 calendar in 2023 at Lusail Circuit.
 The track is located around 30km north of Qatar’s capital city Doha and around 40 km north of Hamad International Airport, the main gateway into the country.